 - Campus accommodation guarantee scheme for international students

 - Access to all the social, support and academic facilities of the University

-The programme comprises eight taught modules and a 10,000 - 12,000 word research-based dissertation.
-Five of the taught modules, covering the core management disciplines, are compulsory.
+The programme comprises twelve taught modules and a 10,000 - 12,000 word research-based dissertation.
+Six of the taught modules, covering the core management disciplines, are compulsory.
 These are:

-As well as the five core and three elective modules, students will also participate in a Dissertation Skills Workshop.
+As well as the six core and six elective modules, students will also participate in a Dissertation Skills Workshop.